 While emails have a higher open and conversion rate, social media offers the chance to reach a mass audience with close to 3.5 billion people active on various social media platforms.

 When looked at from a marketing perspective, opting for one over the other is not the correct approach – particularly when you can choose both.
+No matter what we choose from both, we should always use social media wisely and responsibly.

 Benefits Of Integrating Your Email With Social Media Marketing